You are my sunshine

 In ways I won’t know about for years to come

 Do you ever look in the mirror and notice an uneven complexion or irregular pigmentation?

 Or maybe you have signs of premature ageing, with loss of skin elasticity, especially around your jaw and décolleté?

-Then chances are this is the early beginnings of photo ageing; an ambiguous sounding word I know, which means your skin is damaged as a result of repeated exposure to ultraviolet light.
+Then chances are, these are the early beginnings of photoageing; an ambiguous-sounding word I know, which means your skin is damaged as a result of repeated exposure to ultraviolet light.

-I would even go far as to say, that it is responsible for most of the skin changes that we think of as a normal part of ageing; this is especially true of UVA rays, after all their not dubbed the ageing ray for nothing.
+I would even go so far as to say that it is responsible for most of the skin changes that we think of as a normal part of ageing.
+This is especially true of UVA rays; after all, they’re not dubbed “the ageing ray” for nothing.

 THE NATURALLY AGEING FACE